vinc/littlewing/README.md

 Here we used `cargo run` to run the engine in debug mode, but you can invoke it from `littlewing` if you installed it to make it run (much) faster.

+The CLI as been designed to interface nicely with other Unix tools, for example to test if the times from perft are stable you could do:

+    $ for i in $(seq 0 10); do littlewing -s <<< "perft 6"; sleep 1; done

+Anyway, have fun with it and send me your feedback at <v@vinc.cc>!

 License